What is a Thermowell?

-Thermowells are cylindrical pressure-tight fittings used to protect the temperature sensors which are inserted into a pipe or vessel in industrial applications.
+Thermowells are cylindrical pressure-tight fittings used to protect the temperature sensors such as thermocouples, thermistors, and bimetal thermometers which are inserted into a pipe or vessel in industrial applications.
 A thermowell is basically a tube closed at one end and mounted in the process stream.
 The thermowell acts as a barrier between the sensing element and the process medium.
-It protects the sensing element against corrosive process media and the fluid pressure and velocity.
+It protects the sensing element against corrosive process media and fluid pressure and velocity.

 Importance of Thermowells